sagemath/trac_to_gh/Issue 5881.md

 # Issue 5881: __cmp__ is random-ish in root_system/type_dual.py also (analog to #5811)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5881

 Original creator: mabshoff